rstudio/learnr/README.md

 </tbody>
 </table>

-The reason that all files within the directory of the main Rmd can't be referenced from within the web document is that many of these files are application source code and data, which may not be something you want to be downloadable by end users.
+The reason that all files within the directory of the main Rmd can't be referenced from within the web document is that you may not want all files within your tutorial's directory to be downloadable by end users.
 By restricting the files which can be referenced to the above directories you can control which files are downloadable and which are not.

 ## Tutorial Formats